Turbulent transport regimes in the presence of an X-point magnetic configuration: Results

-Moreover, it can be easily noticed that condensation causes the MSD to undergo different phases characterized by subdiffusive and supradiffusive behaviors, whereas in the absence of condensation the MSD grows linearly in time.
-This aspect can be better emphasized by directly computing the instantaneous transport coefficient, resulting in the plots presented in the right panel of Fig. \ref{fig:msddiffnv}.
-By looking at the red curve, we can observe that the evolution of the system obtained by initializing the electric potential integration so that condensation is prevented is basically a quasi-pure diffusive process: indeed, after a short transient initial phase of supradiffusive transport, $\mathcal{D}_T$ stabilizes around a value $\simeq 0.030$ roughly for $\tau=1500$ until the end of the simulation time.
-The same does not hold for the condensation case: as it can be noticed from the black curve, the system undergo a series of different transport regimes.
-In particular, we can observe that there are two distinct diffusive phases: a first short one between $\tau \simeq 2000$ and $\tau \simeq 2700$ characterized by a diffusion coefficient $\simeq 0.08$ followed by a long subdiffusive relaxation towards a second asymptotic diffusive regime with $\mathcal{D}_T\simeq 0.04$.
+As it can be noticed from the plot in the left panel, at $\tau=300$ most of the streamlines are open curves and this results in advective transport for the vast majority of the tracer population.
+By looking instead at the $\mathbf{E}\times \mathbf{B}$ field at $\tau=1300$ (right panel) we notice that the overall morphology of the streamlines is deeply changed.
+Indeed, in this case we see that most of the tracer trajectories are along closed curves, so that a great portion of tracers are trapped in a vortex, resulting in a greater confinement for the whole population.
+Following these early transients, we can observe that there are two distinct diffusive phases: a first short one between $\tau \simeq 2000$ and $\tau \simeq 2700$ characterized by a diffusion coefficient $\simeq 0.08$ followed by a long subdiffusive relaxation towards a second asymptotic diffusive regime with $\mathcal{D}_T\simeq 0.04$.
 Having this in mind, we can conclude that, for what concerns the inviscid dynamics in the case of a pure toroidal magnetic field, condensation acts as an enhancer of transport, with a maximum value of the instantaneous transport coefficient $\simeq 0.14$, in contrast to the correspondent maximum obtained in the absence of condensation amounting to $\simeq 0.035$.
 In order to give an explanation of this fact, we have to recall the microscopic interpretation of a typical diffusive process, i.e. a random walk caused by stochastic impacts.
 In the context of turbulent diffusion a single particle gets scattered every time it interacts with a vortex and the corresponding mean free path is connected to the typical distance between vortices.
 As it can be noticed from Fig. \ref{fig:trajCNV}, the trajectory of a tracer in the late stages of the simulation is radically different when the condensation and non-condensation cases are compared.
 The large eddies size characterizing the condensation case is responsible for a greater transport, given that a single tracer is typically trapped for a while inside a vortex, then gets expelled from it and start roaming almost unperturbed until the next encounter with another vortex.
 The larger amount of transport resulting on average for the whole tracer population is therefore due to the greater distance between eddies.

 On the contrary, when the non-condensation case is addressed, we notice that a single tracer gets scattered much more often or, in other words, the free path between encounters with vortices is far smaller.
 Moreover, in the non-condensation scenario, the interval of time in which a tracer gets trapped inside a vortex is basically null and the obtained trajectory resembles much more a proper random walk, hence explaining the quasi-pure diffusive character of transport observed.